 Welcome to the Dark City!
 If you’ve always been Drukhari-curious but never knew how best to approach this weird collection of torture elves, Frankenstein elves, and pirate boats, then this is the article for you.
 The purpose of the guide is to run through the key units and strategies available to the faction, giving you an overview of how to get the most out of your Dark Eldar.

 As with the rest of these articles, the idea is not to give an exhaustive review of every single unit and option.
 Instead, each section will give a brief summary of what’s available, picking up on key units/relics/stratagems and also highlighting clear trap choices, and then discussing how best to utilise the good stuff.
-This is also specifically a discussion of the codex – we ignore Forge World, and there’s a couple of index-only units which aren’t discussed or mentioned at all in the form of Kabalite Trueborn and Hekatarii Bloodbrides, but since they rarely seem to pop up anyway that isn’t a great omission.
-Where relevant, i.e. for the blaster on an Archon, index options will be included, but that’s about it.
+This is also specifically a discussion of the codex – Drukhari have only a couple of Forge World options and they’re not particularly relevant.

 Secondly, the army is fast and mobile with a high proportion of flying units, able to cover the board quickly and rapidly switch play.
 Never again will you look at a distant objective and wonder how you’ll ever get to it by the time the game ends, nor will you face the inevitable grind of a Knight or combat monster character running at you with no escape in sight.

 That’s not to say that Drukhari make for an easy netlist to go out and win with.
 As you’ll see from the discussion on the next point, the way the army is structured can make it either fast but fragile, or tough but slow and easy to out-manoeuvre.
 Careful play is required to get the most out of the book.